AOS-SAMOS

 Funding Opportunities

 The UCT Postgraduate funding office (PGFO) administers and supports postgraduate student funding at UCT.
-The contact information for the various departments is available here.
 The PGFO maintains a noticeboard outlining all available funding opportunities here.

-Remember, when applying for funding, we suggest that you take the time to look through the available information before contacting the funding office.
+When applying for funding, we suggest that you take the time to look through the available information.
 Grants may be available, but applicants need to consider self-funding.
 Applicants are encouraged to apply for multiple funding opportunities to enhance their chances for success.
 For instance, if applying for NRF funding, you should also apply for UCT internal funding through the PGFO.

 All NRF funding enquiries can be forwarded to nrfdasupport@uct.ac.za or telephone 021 650 3622 and select option 3.